 Both the Quebec and the federal governments have enacted privacy legislation.
-The Civil Code of Quebec (Civil Code) and the Act respecting the Protection of Personal Information in the Private Sector (Quebec Protection Act)54 govern the protection of personal information that is collected, held or disclosed in the course of carrying on an enterprise in Quebec.
-The Canadian federal parliament also adopted the Personal Information Protection and Electronic Documents Act (PIPEDA), which came into force in 2004.55 On September 21 2021, the Quebec National assembly adopted the Act to modernize legislative provisions as regards the protection of personal information (Act 25), which introduces a number of significant changes to the Quebec Protection Act, most of which will come into force on September 22, 2023.
+The Civil Code of Quebec (CCQ) and the Act respecting the Protection of Personal Information in the Private Sector (Quebec Privacy Act)63 govern the protection of personal information that is collected, held or disclosed in the course of carrying on an enterprise in Quebec.
+The Canadian federal parliament also adopted the Personal Information Protection and Electronic Documents Act (PIPEDA), which came into force in 2004.64 On September 21 2021, the Quebec National assembly adopted the Act to modernize legislative provisions as regards the protection of personal information (Act 25), which introduces a number of significant changes to the Quebec Protection Act, most of which came into force on September 22, 2023.